bringauto/external-server/README.md

 # External Server

-This directory contains a fake external server that communicates with an external client, which is part of the [Module Gateway](https://gitlab.bringauto.com/bring-auto/fleet-protocol-v2/module-gateway).
+This directory contains a external server that communicates with an external client, which is part of the [Module Gateway](https://gitlab.bringauto.com/bring-auto/fleet-protocol-v2/module-gateway).

 # Fleet protocol deviations

-This implementation of the External Server can handle only one car.
-To handle multiple cars, more instances of this External Server must be created.
-This is a deviation from Fleet protocol where one External Server instance can handle multiple cars.
+This implementation of the External Server handles multiple cars registered under a single company.

 # Requirements